bsc-iitm/modern-application-development/docs/additonal-tutorials/basic-jinja2/01-Strings.md

 ## Strings
-- Any values given with in double quotes (" ") are represented as string values.
+- Any values given with in double quotes are represented as string values.
+Eg. "welcome"
 - Below code is an example for assigning string values to the variables.
 - Any words preceeded by '$' symbol is substituted with the same named variables.
 - In python the data type of variable changed based on the values assigned.